ndimaria/CPE490/README.md

 4/29/2019 Update:
 On joining the chat, a user now creates a unique ID for themselves and sends it to the server, who stores it.
 The server then sends a message to all connected users that this user has now joined.

+5/6/2019 Update:
+The service has been moved from http to https for both security reasons and to support WebRTC screensharing.
+Support for Access Control Allow Origin headers is in progress.